terrajobst/commandline-parser/README.md

 ### Missing

+- Qualifiers must currently be unique across all commands.
+That's not desired.
+  We want them to be unique only across the global and the current command.
 - Add ellipses when printing multi value qualifiers and parameters
 - Add argument for non-boolean qualifiers
 - Make -? and --help an intrinsic and remove it from the list